tpbnick/docs/docs/py-dictionaries.md

 	for language in languages:
 		print(f"\t{language.title()}")
 ```
 As you can see on line 1, the value associated with each name is now a list.
 Notice that some people have one favorite language and others have multiple favorites.
 When we loop through the dictionary on line 8, we use the variable name `languages` to hold each value from the dictionary, because we know that each value will be a list.
-Inside the main dictionary loop, we use another `for` loop (line 10) to run through each persons list of favorite languages.
+Inside the main dictionary loop, we use another `#!py for` loop (line 10) to run through each persons list of favorite languages.

 Now each person can list as many favorite languages as they like:
 ```